cavtools/cav/docs/00_introduction_v1.md

 plug server-side types into.
 This is where end-to-end TypeScript comes in handy.

-Here's a Preact example building on the Tasks API created in the previous section (CSS omitted for brevity):
+Here's a Preact example building on the Tasks API created in the previous section (CSS and error handling omitted for brevity):

 ```html
 <!-- Path: <root>/assets/index.html -->